szalapski/Sz.Blazor/README.md

 GitHub Action SzBlazor1 should be set up to automatically publish to https://szblazor1.azurewebsites.net/ on Azure.
 If visiting this demo site, it will take a few minutes to spin up, as it is hosted on a free tier.

+## Open questions
+[] Why do I need to specify a default render mode on the Routes in app.razor at all?
+Shouldn't it work by default?
+[] Why does OperatingSystem.IsBrowser seem to always return false?
+Are we never in WebAssembly mode even when InteractiveAuto?